jess-hammer/dual-grid-tilemap-system-unity/README.md

 https://github.com/jess-hammer/dual-grid-tilemap-system-unity/assets/59108399/ace1cd25-1c77-48a8-ad87-590741f7bbe7

 It does NOT use `RuleTiles` directly, but does act similarly to them.
-It uses a custom script with hard-coded "rules" to control the placement of plain old regular tiles.
-Also worth noting, the pivot of the tiles themselves are offset (which you can find in the sprite settings) rather than the entire Tilemap itself.
+It uses a custom script with hard-coded "rules" to control the placement of regular tiles.

-The main reasons I love the dual-grid approach as opposed to regular RuleTiles is because:
+The main reasons I love the dual-grid approach as opposed to RuleTiles is because:
 - it allows the tiles to have perfectly rounded corners
 - a maximum of only 16 tiles are required in the tileset, as opposed to 47 (and you could cut that number further down to just 6 if your tiles have symmetry)
 - the tiles are not ambiguous for the player, in that each "dirt" or "grass" aligns with the world grid